Skip To Content

 You may extract control from an orthomosaic with known accuracy.
 If available for your project area, you can load a suitable reference orthomosaic into the map and add control points to your historical imagery using this imagery for a visual reference.

-One recommended source for projects in the United States is to load the NAIP image service from the ArcGIS Living Atlas.
+One recommended source for projects in the United States is to load the NAIP image service from ArcGIS Living Atlas.
 There are different years available, so you may need to view the oldest NAIP layer.

 If you are processing photos from multiple years, start by processing the most recent date and applying your best available control.
 Then, use the orthomosaic output you just created as control for the previous year; continue in this manner until all your images are processed.
-For example, you would process 2020 imagery, use it as control for 2019, then use the processed 2019 imagery as control for 2018.
+For example, you would process 2020 imagery, use it as control for 2019, and then use the processed 2019 imagery as control for 2018.

 Sources of vertical control

-screenshot of the World Elevation service as the default elevation surface
+World Elevation service as the default elevation surface

-If you have an alternative terrain dataset for this area, it can be added into the map prior to control point extraction (click the Add Data button and select Elevation Source).
+If you have an alternative terrain dataset for this area, it can be added into the map prior to control point extraction.
+Click the Add Data button and select Elevation Source.

-screenshot of the interface for adding an alternate elevation source
+Interface for adding an alternate elevation source

 It’s important to ensure correct vertical reference for GCPs.
-If you are using an alternative DEM for vertical control, ensure the units are correct for your project coordinate system (typically meters vs. feet).
+If you are using an alternative DEM for vertical control, ensure the units are correct for your project coordinate system (typically meters versus feet).
 If you need to rescale vertical units, you can add an arithmetic raster function to apply a vertical multiplier to the DEM values.

 Also be sure to determine if the vertical reference for your DEM is a geoid (sea level, to provide orthometric height) or ellipsoid.
 It is uncommon for a DEM to reference ellipsoidal height, but if you have this case, you can add an arithmetic raster function to apply a vertical offset to the DEM values.

-Entering control points
+Enter control points

 With a suitable reference image in the map, you’ll need to enter and link to control points.